kanikasoni019/JPDB-Student-Enrollment/README.md

 ## Description

 A web-based Student Enrollment Form developed using **HTML, CSS, JavaScript, jQuery, and JsonPowerDB (JPDB)**.
-The application performs CRUD operations for managing student records with client-side validation.
+The application allows users to search, save, and update student records with form validation and field state management.

 ## Features

 * **Search:** Fetch student details using Roll Number.
 * **Save:** Add new student records to JPDB.
 * **Update:** Modify existing student information.
-* **Reset:** Clear the form fields.
+* **Reset:** Clear the form and restore the default state.
-* **Validation:** Prevent submission of empty required fields.
+* **Validation:** Check required fields before saving or updating.
+* **Field Control:** Enable and disable form fields based on the operation.

 ## Technical Specifications